otvin/compiler2/README.md

 ### Current Status

-Supports a series of write() calls, each with one parameter, which must be either an integer or string literal.
+Supports a series of write() or writeln() calls, each with one or more comma-separated parameters, which must be either an integer, a math expression with addition, multiplication, or subtraction of integers, or string literal.

 ### To run it: